-(5) International Students

-(A) International students must meet the following minimum requirements for admission purposes:

-1. Evidence of completion of the academic course work and national examinations that would qualify them to apply to colleges and universities in their native country.

-2. Normally, if English is not the first language, competency in English demonstrated in one of the following ways:

-2. Evidence of English language competency for students from a non-English speaking country, demonstrated by submitting official results from one of the following:

-a.
-Completion of CWU's University English as a Second Language (UESL) program b.
-TOEFL (Test of English as a Foreign Language) exam minimum score 71 iBT or 525 paper based a.
-Test of English as a Foreign Language (TOEFL) minimum score of 525 paper-based, 195 computer-based and 71 internet-based b. c.
-International English Language Testing System (IELTS) minimum score of 6.0 d.
-PTE Academic Pearson Test of English exam minimum score 50 e.
-Cambridge English: Advanced (CAE) minimum grade of C f.
-Cambridge English: Proficiency (CPE) minimum grade of C g.
-Cambridge IGCSE/GCE/GCSE or A level result First Language English minimum grade of C h.
+- (5) International Students - (A) International students must meet the following minimum requirements for admission purposes: - 1.
+Evidence of completion of the academic course work and national examinations that would qualify them to apply to colleges and universities in their native country. - 2.
+Normally, if English is not the first language, competency in English demonstrated in one of the following ways: - 2.
+Evidence of English language competency for students from a non-English speaking country, demonstrated by submitting official results from one of the following: - a.
+Completion of CWU's University English as a Second Language (UESL) program - b.
+TOEFL (Test of English as a Foreign Language) exam minimum score 71 iBT or 525 paper based - a.
+Test of English as a Foreign Language (TOEFL) minimum score of 525 paper-based, 195 computer-based and 71 internet-based - b. c.
+International English Language Testing System (IELTS) minimum score of 6.0 - d.
+PTE Academic Pearson Test of English exam minimum score 50 - e.
+Cambridge English: Advanced (CAE) minimum grade of C - f.
+Cambridge English: Proficiency (CPE) minimum grade of C - g.
+Cambridge IGCSE/GCE/GCSE or A level result First Language English minimum grade of C - h.
 SAT Evidence-Based Reading and Writing minimum score of 530 for admissions.
-For placement into ENG 101, SAT i.
-ACT reading score of 19 j.
-International Baccalaureate (IB) Higher Level English grade of 5 or better e. k.
-Completing two English department approved composition courses each with minimum grade of 3.0 2.0 or equivalent rating from a regionally accredited U.S. college, university or an approved university partner.
+For placement into ENG 101, SAT Reading score of 27 or Writing and Language score of 26 - i.
+ACT reading score of 19 - j.
+International Baccalaureate (IB) Higher Level English grade of 5 or better - e. k.
+Completing two English department approved composition courses each with minimum grade of 3.0 2.0 or equivalent rating from a regionally accredited U.S. college, - university or an approved university partner. - I. Transfer from an approved university partner language program; or - m.
+Completion of school outside the US where the language of instruction was English.
+Official letter from school stating English was the language of instruction to be provided.